Post

 Buy me a coffee

 This series of articles took a lot of time and effort to write.
-If the content helps you or improves your team’s work efficiency and product quality, please consider buying me a coffee.
+If the content helps you and improves your team’s work efficiency and product quality, please consider buying me a coffee.
 Thank you for your support!

 [Buy me a coffee](https://www.buymeacoffee.com/zhgchgli){:target="_blank"}